backstage/backstage/plugins/analytics-module-ga/README.md

 - `only` - sends virtual pageviews _instead_ of `search` events
 - `both` - sends both virtual pageviews _and_ `search` events

-Virtual pageviews will be sent to the path specified in the `mountPath`, and the search term will be set as the value for query parameter `queryParam`, e.g. the example config above will result in virtual pageviews being sent to `/virtual-search?term=SearchTermHere`.
+Virtual pageviews will be sent to the path specified in the `mountPath`, the search term will be set as the value for query parameter `searchQuery` and category (if provided) will be set as the value for query parameter `categoryQuery`, e.g. the example config above will result in virtual pageviews being sent to `/virtual-search?term=SearchTermHere&sc=CategoryHere`.

 ### Debugging and Testing